Breakthrough-Energy/PostREISE/README.md

 ## 1. Setup/Install
-This WesternInterconnectNetwork.

-### A. WesternInterconnectNetwork
-In the WesternInterconnect package, locate the ***setup.py*** file and type:
-`pip3 install .`.
-The other option is to update the PYTHONPATH environment variable.

-### C. PostREISE
 In the PostREISE package, locate the ***setup.py*** file and type:
 `pip3 install .`.
 The other option is to update the PYTHONPATH environment variable.